How to Get the Most out of Historic Main Street

 Here are some of the highlights we suggest our out-of-town friends visit, and as a Stay Park City patron, we’ll freely share them with you.
 Many of these recommendations are also highlighted in other sections, such as food and drinks.

-For lodging advice and general tips on the Main Street and downtown area, be sure to check out our downtown hotels and things to do guide.
+For general tips on the Main Street and downtown area, be sure to check out our downtown hotels and things to do guide.

 Local Tip: It’s fun to walk and explore Main Street.
 But for the non-walkers, look for the Historic Main Street Trolley, offering free rides that span the length of the popular area.